What services do pharmacies offer?

 Always call your pharmacy ahead of time to find out if they offer this service, the cost and whether you need to make an appointment.

 If you have leftover medicines, take them to your pharmacy for safe disposal.
 Don't keep old medicines because you think you may need them in the future.
-This is one way to avoid accidental ingestion, either by yourself or others, including children.
+This is one way to avoid you or others (including children) taking them by mistake.
 Don't throw medicines in the rubbish or flush them down the toilet.
 This can harm the environment.
 For more information talk to your local pharmacist.

 In this video, Healthify He Puna Waiora consumer representative and cultural advisor Merle Samuels shares tips for managing your medicines.